juce/xcs-tweaks/README.md

 So how to fix the slow cache access?
 If we eliminate cache, we get a good speed improvement, but it is still not fast enough.
-What we could do is a different kind of cache: file system
+What we can do is a different kind of cache: file system

 See the diff file for exact changes, but basically the idea is very simple:
 Instead of caching the devices JSON info in Redis, we store it in a file on disk.
 Reading that file